dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

     - **AdLib** was an early sound card predating Sound Blasters that featured the same OPL chip.
-Perfect AdLib compatibility was one of the Sound Blasters' main selling points, therefore in games that support both AdLib and Sound Blaster for synthesised sound, both options will usually yield the exact same result.
+Perfect AdLib compatibility was one of the Sound Blasters' main selling points; therefore, in games that support both AdLib and Sound Blaster for synthesised sound, both options will usually yield the exact same result.